Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 4

-The chair shall preside at all conventions and at all meetings of the Executive Board.
 The chair shall be the chief executive officer of the Party.
+In the event of a vacancy of the Chair, the State Central Committee shall fill the vacancy.

 ### Section 5